emse-sas/sca_framework/cmd_sca/README.md

 - `-p [hexadecimal]` : specify the plain text as hexadecimal raw bytes
 - `-c [hexadecimal]` : specify the cipher text as hexadecimal raw bytes
 - `-h` : use the hardware accelerator, if not set the command will use tiny-AES
+- `-a` : launch a TDC sensor acquisition during AES computation

 #### tdc
 - `-r` : direct read of the TDC registers value
-- `-c [decimal]`: calibrate the TDC with the given calibrations iterations
+- `-c [decimal]`: calibrate the TDC with the given number of iterations during calibration

+#### fifo
+- `-r` : pop and print all the values contained in the fifo
+- `-f` : flush the fifo